 When it comes to end game, legendaries are the BIS (best in slot) items with the best/most bonuses as well as attributes on it.
 It should be one of your goals to get these later in the game and you will probably find the one or other during your journey.

-Besides normal items, there exist so called vanity items that are applicable to parts of your gear or weapon skin slots.
+Besides normal items, there exist so-called vanity items that are applicable to parts of your gear or weapon skin slots.
 These are not based on the aforementioned rarities because they have no stats and serve the only purpose to change your character’s appearance.

 Such skins can be found in any kind of chests in the world, by having luck at enemy NPCs’/players’ loot drops, buying them at vendors or by simply helping out civilians.
+Face masks, in particular, can be obtained during Global Events.

 The Gear Score indicates the advancement of a player.
 Every non-vanity item has got an item level (ilvl) which visible maximum item level is 31.
 After that (ilvl 32+), the so called Gear Score progression mechanic replaces this item level classification to simplify the process of comparing players and their gear.